danieloldberg/borasem-waste/README.rst

     from borasem_waste import auth,borasem

     valid_address = 'Validated address from async_get_address()'
-    valid_address = 'Any address to search on.'
+    search_address = 'Any address to search on.'

     async def main():